alttch/eva3/doc/tutorial/tut_lm.rst

 * if below - switched off

 the following problem may occur: if the temperature will hover around 25 degrees, the ventilation system will constantly switch on and off.
-Therefore, the breakdown is highly possible.
-We cannot simply set up **chillout_time** in the :doc:`rule</lm/decision_matrix>`, it completely disables the rule, so it doesn't match after the chillout is over, if the previous and the current state both are in the range.
+Therefore, a breakdown is highly possible.
+We cannot simply set up **chillout_time** in the :doc:`rule</lm/decision_matrix>`, it completely disables the rule, so it doesn't match after the chillout is over, if both previous and current state are in the range.

 Due to the flexibility of EVA there is a number of solutions of this problem:

 **Option 1:**

-Ventilation is switched on, if the temperature is above 25 degrees, and switched off if it is below i.e. 25.5.
+Ventilation is switched on, if the temperature is above 25 degrees, and switched off if it is below e.g. 25.5.
 The logic will have half a degree gap for the equipment not to be overloaded.
 If the temperature changes not that quickly, this option would be the best one.